-The performance targets relate to three key areas of building sustainability that Jasmax have identified will drive the most change towards achieving carbon neutrality.
+The performance targets relate to three key areas of building sustainability that Jasmax has identified will drive the most change towards achieving carbon neutrality.
 These are Whole of Life Embodied Carbon, Operational Energy, and potable Water Usage.

 While the targets are ambitious, Scott adds, “The encouraging thing is we have the knowledge and the capability to achieve these targets today.
-For example, AUT University’s Mana Hauora building, completed in 2017, exceeds the 2025 operational energy target.
+For example, AUT University’s Mana Hauora Building, completed in 2017, exceeds the 2025 operational energy target.
 And it was delivered on a budget that had no extra allowance for sustainability.”

-Jasmax have also achieved New Zealand’s Living Building, the world’s most rigorous sustainability standard, which is net zero energy.
+Jasmax has also achieved New Zealand’s Living Building, the world’s most rigorous sustainability standard, which is net zero energy.
 Te Kura Whare, the centre of governance for Ngāi Tūhoe, was certified in 2014.
 It was the 15th building globally and the first example outside of America to meet the Living Building standard.

-Scott says, “There is an opportunity to lead the way in not just delivering on the Net Zero Carbon goals, but in the way we think about designing for them.
+Scott says “There is an opportunity to lead the way in not just delivering on the net zero carbon goals, but in the way we think about designing for them.
 Great architecture is always about pushing the boundaries.
 How do we deliver buildings that meet these embodied carbon targets, and are reusable at the end of their lives?
 How do we build more multi-storey buildings out of renewable timber?
 These are questions we need as an industry to answer.”

 “We are the leading designers in New Zealand not just championing sustainability but delivering it.
 New Zealand is world-leading in so many ways and as designers it is our responsibility to drive change.
 Jasmax has made a commitment to raising the bar of delivering sustainability in the building industry in Aotearoa New Zealand, and the world” says Post.